danielsss/length.js/README.md

 # Why length.js ?
-Actually the `.length` will be called in your program everywhere, also we see the fatal error in your log. perhaps, it will crash your program, the `length.js` will `resolve` all the length or size of `javascript variable`.
+Actually the `.length` will be called in your program everywhere, also we see the fatal error in your log. perhaps, it will crash your program, the `js-length` will `resolve` all the length or size of `javascript variable`.

 * Crash: